tchung1970/Z-Image-Turbo/README.md

-# Z-Image-Turbo
+# How to install and Run Z-Image-Turbo on Google Colab
-Z-Image-Turbo on Google Colab
+Click on following link and following easy 3 steps

 https://colab.research.google.com/drive/19TbMK9RrP-pMEh1kd9sePGsyvGY9hH7T